GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.md

   Free up valuable storage space and enhance system efficiency with Temp Tamer a Cache and Temporary File cleaning tool.
 Quickly remove unnecessary temporary files, cache, and log files that accumulate over time, ensuring your system runs smoothly.

 # 🚨 Disclaimer
-The author is **NOT** responsible for bricked operating systems, thermonuclear war, or you getting fired because your internet connection failed.
+The author of this script is **NOT** responsible for bricked operating systems, thermonuclear war, or you getting fired because your internet connection failed.
 Please do some research if you have any concerns about features included in GetRegged's Performance Batch **BEFORE** running it!
 **YOU** are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you!

 By downloading and using GetRegged's Performance Batch provided in this repository, you acknowledge that you have read, understood you agree to the following terms and conditions: